 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1D X Mark II are two digital cameras that were announced, respectively, in June 2017 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1DX Mark II provides 20 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (1DX Mark II) sensor.
+The 200D has a resolution of 24 megapixels, whereas the 1DX Mark II provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 1D X Mark II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (134 percent) than the Canon 200D.
 Moreover, the 1DX Mark II is substantially heavier (238 percent) than the 200D.
 It is noteworthy in this context that the 1DX Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.